 Many Nobel Prize Laureates testify that a certain teacher challenged or encouraged them, and that the experience has been crucial to the choices they made in life.
 Through our educational efforts we want to assure many more student experience the feeling of a genuine aha-moment.

-Register here to receive our newsletter and other information, such as an invitation to the Nobel Teacher Summit 2018.
+Register here (soon available) to receive our newsletter and other information, such as an invitation to the Nobel Teacher Summit 2018.